simple-restricted-token/simple-restricted-token/README.md

 An easily extendable standard for issuing tokens with transfer restrictions.

-Use of the standard lends to writing _small_, _reusable_ smart contracts that are responsible for enforcing a single transfer restriction pattern.

-Tokens implementing the standard are best constructed by composing said restrictions through multiple contract inheritance.

 Read the [EIP draft](https://github.com/simple-restricted-token/simple-restricted-token-standard/blob/master/eip-draft_simple_restr_token.md) to learn more.

 _You will notice the standard being referred to as **SRS-20** throughout the document.
 This is for convenience purposes only and is in no way an attempt to brand, copyright, or market the standard._

+### For Developers
+Use of the standard lends to writing _small_, _reusable_ smart contracts that are responsible for enforcing a single transfer restriction pattern.

+Tokens implementing the standard are best constructed by composing said restrictions through multiple contract inheritance.

+### For Lawyers and Issuers
+_WIP_

 ## The Standard
 The standard builds on ERC-20's interface, adding two functions: